DerHeimataerde/gw2-trailblazer/README.md

 A demo of GW2-Trailblazer in action can be found here: https://youtu.be/uLd5JCpLF-M

+Extra Features:
+- Will attempt to jump over an obstacle if player gets stuck after 5 attempts to navigate to a marker.
+After 10 attempts, player will backtrack to previous marker.
+- Adjusts movement calculations depending on your average speed, determining which speed multiplier to use in calculation.
+- If XML file is called "test.XML", there will be no interactions, allowing player to traverse the route without pause.
+Useful for pathing testing.
+- Logs to console with info on current route and pathing.

 ## Creating a route for GW2-Trailblazer:
 Using TacO, place markers in the order you want your character to traverse.
 Currently, for interacting purposes, different marker types relate to different interaction times.
 You can set your TacO marker placement keybind in TacO under: GW2 Taco Settings > Rebind Keys > Add New Marker (Default Category 1).
 You can also change what Type of marker Default Category 1 is within the Marker Editor.
 Simply enable the Marker Editor in TacO, and click on the "1" icon in the bottom right and select one of the following: